3dvkr/blog/_posts/2020-11-20-flashcards.md

 If I see an exercise that challenges me, or I have **a bit of code that isn't working**, I document my process of working through it using multi-sided cards. *Side 1: Why wouldn't this work?
 Side 2: what are some ways to fix it?
 Side 3: What ended up being the solution?* These cards go in the main bootcamp deck.

 Sometimes I follow my guidelines and still see a card during review that I don't like.
 It reads funny, it's too vague, it's too nit-picky--something about it annoys me.
 So **I edit my cards a lot**.
 I'll add missing info, or put hints behind clozures, among other things.
 If I don't like a card, and don't know how to fix it, I literally write "I don't like this card" to let me know it's okay to move on quickly.
 My future and hopefully more learned self can revise them.
-Cards that are too easy get archived, or taken out of rotation, with the option to bring them back.

 ### How do I use my cards?